 by Danielle Doolen

-Blogger and Content Marketing Coordinator at Work For Your Beer
+Content Marketing Manager at Work For Your Beer

 That’s where meal prep comes in.
 Meal prep can be intimidating, but it doesn’t have to mean hours in the kitchen.
 There are simple things you can do to help you eat more thoughtfully and save you time throughout the week.

 Here are six meal prep tips to help make your week a little healthier.